NicoleDwe/CDS-visual/assignments/3-edgedection/README.md

 __Data__

-For this assignment I used the [image](https://upload.wikimedia.org/wikipedia/commons/f/f4/%22We_Hold_These_Truths%22_at_Jefferson_Memorial_IMG_4729.JPG) which is liked to above and stored in the `data/` directory as weholdtruths.jpeg.

-Of course you can also use another image (but I can't promise that the output will be good)
+For this assignment I used the image linked to above, which is stored in the `data/` directory as `weholdtruths.jpeg`.
+(You can also try running the script with another image, but I can't promise that the output will be good).

 __Running the script__

 If you are at the `cds-visual-nd` directory, I'd recommend moving into `assignments/3-edgedetection/` directory.
-To run the script, you need to specify the path two parameters:
+To run the script, you need to provide the following input parameters:
 - `-i`: path to the image
-- `-r`: points of region of interest, to define area of text, which is used to crop the image
-    - This input should be 4 points separated with a space, where the first two numbers represent the x and y values of the top-left-corner of the ROI and the last two numbers the x and y values of the bottom-right-corner of the ROI
-    - In the code below, I defined these numbers for the wecountthetruths.jpeg image, if you are providing a different image, you might want to change these numbers.
+- `-r`: points of region of interest (ROI), which should be the text-area in the image.
+The format of this input are 4 integers separated with a space (`x1 y1 x2 y2`). `x1` and `y1` refer to the top-left corner of the ROI, while `x2` and `y2` refer to the bottom-right corner of the ROI.
+In the code below, I provided the number of the `wecountthetruths.jpeg`.
+If you are providing a different image, you might want to change these numbers.
 - `-o`: directory for output files (if the directory does not exist, it will be created)

 For instance, run: